 Matthew 1:25… until she brought forth her firstborn son

 There are over 5,800 Greek manuscripts of which not one single one matches another in wording.
 Anyone who believes in the “Full Inerrancy” doctrine is welcome to tell us which of those 5,800 Manuscripts are the correct ones.
 Greek scholars have long debated on which of these variants is the original one.
-Perhaps we may never get to the point of having a 100% percent original New Testament, unless someday we find a hidden throve of parchments; containing all the books of the New Testament, but we can get pretty close to the original text, and that is what we should strive to achieve.
+Perhaps we may never get to the point of having a 100% percent original New Testament, unless someday we find a hidden throve of parchments; containing all the original books of the New Testament, but we can get pretty close to the original text, and that is what we should strive to achieve.

 Some wonder with so many variants available how are the Bible texts chosen?
 Well some use the majority rule, which means the text reading that is most common is the right one.
 However other scholars argue that the more ancient texts should be taken as the more accurate ones.

-Just like every person in the world has their own individual fingerprints, they also have many other unique characteristics, like face and body dimensions, manner of speech and even style of writing.
+Just like all persons in the world have their own individual fingerprints; they also have many other unique characteristics, like face and body dimensions, manner of speech and even style of writing.
 Yes every person has a unique style or pattern to their writing; Computer programs are now being created that can perform textual statistical analysis of a book.
 In a future time we might be able to feed a linguistic analysis program with all the known writings of the Apostle John and the program will detect words and even phrases that do not match the style that John writes in, which would make those words suspect of being written by someone else.
 Paleography has already confirmed that the Codex Vaticanus was written and modified by many different scribes.
 The Codex Sinaiticus fares no better for Kirsopp Lake says "has been corrected by so many hands that it affords a most interesting and intricate problem to the paleographer who wishes to disentangle the various stages by which it has reached its present condition...."

 Do I believe the Bible is the word of God?
 Absolutely, do I believe in the inerrancy of the scriptures?
 Yes, I do, but that does not mean I believe in the doctrine of “Full Inerrancy”.
 Some Christians have fallen into the trap of believing that they need the New Testament and that is has to be completely inerrant in order to bring salvation.
 But do we really need an inerrant New Testament in order to be saved?
 Well I have news for them; the early Christians were saved without any New Testament, they used the Old Testament to preach Jesus Christ.
 So really there is no reason why we should need one either.
 Does this mean we should discard the New Testament as unreliable?
 No it does not.
 The Apostles and early Christians were able to use the Old Testament to preach Jesus Christ, but that would be asking too much from modern preachers, indeed it would be an impossible task for most of them.
-The New Testament is basically correct, perhaps there are a few things here and there that are spurious insertions, but the majority of the text is reliable.
+The New Testament is basically correct, there are only a few things here and there that possibly could be spurious insertions, but the majority of the text is reliable.

 The problem is not really an inerrant or not New Testament, but errant human beings.
 We human beings are the problem.
 The problem is not different texts or bibles; some denominations will only preach and teach from the KJV yet they still differ in their doctrines from others who also only use the KJV.
 So since we all have the same text shouldn’t we all have the same doctrines?
 Despite having the same Bible with the same words, denominations still disagree on their meaning.
 A false teacher can preach error from the KJV just as well as from any other version.
 Peter mentioned that even while he was still alive some false prophets twisted the recent words of the Apostle Paul to their own destruction.
 We all have basically the same version of the Bible, yet Christianity has about 3,000 different sects each claiming to have the truth.